-However, no products or by-products related to this reduction is found in the system.
-It may due to the transport of end-products outside of the site or the importation of the cores from elsewhere since frequent mobility is one of the distinctive strategies of the site.
+However, no products or by-products related to this reduction have been found in the system.
+This may due to the transportation of end-products outside of the site, or the importation of the cores from elsewhere, since frequent mobility is one of the distinctive strategies of the site.